-- Can I afford outside help when and if I need it?
+- Can I afford to hire outside help for personal care when and if I need it?

 The guidelines to qualify for admittance to nursing homes varies from state to state.
 But, generally there are criteria to meet, such as the person’s health, any physical and cognitive impairments, any behavioral concerns (wandering, aggression, impulsiveness), and their ability to accomplish the daily tasks that make up the normal activities of daily living (ADLs).

 - Continuous, ’round the clock care and daily supervision